bjoernkarmann/project_alias/README.md

 ### Automatic Install (tested on 2020-02-13-raspbian-buster-lite)
 If you wish to install it on your SO, you can use our automatic install script

-### Manual Install

-If you wish to build this project manually, you can follow the guide below.
-We do recommend using the pre installed image linked in the Easy Setup.
 1. Download the latest version of **[Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/)** and flash your micro SD card with **[Etcher](https://etcher.io/)**